abdulwaheed76/practices/README.md

 [#project-execution-workflow](#project-execution-workflow)

-# Project execution workflow

-## Requirement understanding
-1. User story - reading, understanding, initial question / answer session
-2. Wireframes

-## Level 0 Estimates (ballpark)
-3. **WBS** on spreadsheet with time investment 2% of total project time .
-Lets say the full project execution and completion might be guessed at this stage to be 100 hours.
-Then at this stage of estimation, we should spend about 2% (which is 2 hours).

-## Level 1 Estimates
-4. WBS extended (enough to start execution).
-This phase should consume 10% of total project time investment.
-    1. story understanding
-    1. wireframe understanding
-    1. discussion and initial strategy
-    1. initial db design
-    1. flow diagrams
-    1. Send estimates to product owner

-## Testing & Coding - 70-88% total time.
-5. 10-20% for automated testing,
- 50-80% for coding/execution/etc and
- 0-18% e2e. (this time can vary because it depends on project as well).
- We will do the following **for each task one by one**.
- Finish task, then do the same for the next task of the project.
-    1. extended , revised **db desigh (final)**
-    1. extended , revised **flow diagrams (detailed and final)**
-    1. **req / resp pesudo and entity models**
-    1. **api tests pseudo**
-    1. **pseudo code (PR 1)** (via code nav app wherever applicable)
-    1. Complete **api tests** - PR2,PR3 (and optional unit test)
-    1. Complete **coding** - PR2,PR3 for the task
-    1. e2e functionality part only (via cypress if informed by manager and applicable)
-    1. e2e ui/view part only (via cypress if informed by manager and applicable)

 # Task allocation between members
 ## Kind of team members
 No one should do a task fully alone.
-There will be at least 3 roles (usually each role belongs a a different person but sometimes 1 person may have 2 roles and other may have 1 role).
+There will be at least 3 roles (usually each role belongs to a different person but sometimes 1 person may have 2 roles and other may have 1 role).

 One himself, One **pair** and one **strategic owner (sto)**.
 For example for a task or sub task, one person will may do coding, the other may do api tests.
-Or one may do fronend, other may do backend.
+Or one may do frontend, other may do backend.
 This can go vice versa in the next task but the sequence of work flow described above should not change.

 ## STO
 The sto is responsible to be aware and to review the high level strategy of each task.
-But that does not excludes strategy responsibilty from the other two executors by any means.
+But that does not excludes strategy responsibility from the other two executors by any means.
 STO can simply overrule and review strategy .
 But if doer/pair doubts this, they should talk to the manager.